Chapter 3: Pages App

 Class-Based Views

-Early versions of Django only shipped with function-based views, but developers soon found themselves repeating the same patterns over and over again.
+Early versions of Django only shipped with function-based views, but developers soon found themselves repeating the same patterns over and over.
 Write a view that lists all objects in a model.
 Write a view that displays only one detailed item from a model.
 And so on.
+Generic function-based views were introduced to abstract these patterns and streamline the development of common patterns.
+The problem with generic function-based views was that there was no easy way to extend or customize them.
+As projects grow in size, this became more and more of an issue and, as a result, generic function-based views were deprecated in Django 1.3 and removed completely in version 1.5.

-Classes are a fundamental part of Python but a thorough discussion of them is beyond the scope of this book.
-If you need an introduction or refresher, I suggest reviewing the official Python docs which have an excellent tutorial on classes and their usage.
+To help with code reusability, Django added class-based views and generic class-based views while still retaining function-based views.
+Classes are a fundamental part of Python, but a thorough discussion of them is beyond the scope of this book.
+If you need an introduction or refresher, I suggest reviewing the official Python docs, which have an excellent tutorial on classes and their usage.

-In our view we will use the built-in TemplateView to display our template.
-Update the pages/views.py
+In our specific use case, we will use TemplateView to display our template.
+Replace the default text in the pages/views.py file with the following:

 # pages/views.py